 Tour leaders guide uphill until “Squirrel’s Inn”, then travel downhill through a section of scree and navigate the creekbed.
 Multiple options for descending off the mountain are covered.

 Anyone who is signed up for the current year’s race or interested in a future race is encouraged to participate.
-There is no fee but participants must sign a waiver.
+There is no fee but participants must sign a liability waiver.

 Since it only covers part of the mountain, the tour does not satisfy Mount Marathon’s requirement that first-time racers must complete the entire course before race day.

 If the tour is available during the current year, a notice will be posted to this website by early June.